Stablecoin Treasury Policy: Which, How Much, and What If It Depegs (2026)

 Stablecoin Treasury Policy: Which, How Much, and What If It Depegs

 Most stablecoin treasury losses are not bad asset picks — they are the absence of a policy: everything in one issuer, no due-diligence cadence, no plan for a depeg.
-This guide is the policy, not the comparison: eligibility, concentration limits, due diligence, and the contingency.
+This is the hub document for the stablecoin sub-cluster: the written policy that the asset comparison, the GENIUS explainer, the depeg-risk article, and the reserve-transparency guide all feed into.
+It is deliberately not a comparison and not a regulatory recap — it is the durable framework that turns those inputs into rules a treasury actually operates by: eligibility, concentration limits, recurring due diligence, and the depeg contingency.

-- A written policy beats picking "the best" stablecoin — it is the durable governance, not a point-in-time call.
+- A written policy beats picking "the best" stablecoin: it is durable governance, not a point-in-time call.

-- Components: eligibility, concentration limits (per issuer + aggregate), issuer/reserve due diligence, custody rules, depeg contingency.
+- Components: eligibility, concentration limits (per issuer and in aggregate), issuer/reserve due diligence, custody rules, and a depeg contingency.

-- Concentration limits are the core control — single-issuer concentration is the dominant risk.
+- Concentration limits are the core control, because single-issuer concentration is the dominant risk.

-- Due diligence is recurring — issuer status/reserves change (track vs GENIUS / MiCA).
+- Due diligence is recurring, since issuer status and reserves change (track against GENIUS and MiCA).

-- Depeg contingency is pre-decided — decide calm, not mid-stress.
+- The depeg contingency is pre-decided — settled in calm conditions, not mid-stress.

-- Distinct from the asset comparison (#61): the comparison informs eligibility; the policy governs behaviour.
+- This is distinct from the asset comparison: that comparison informs eligibility, while the policy governs behaviour.

 Policy, not a pick

 "Which stablecoin is best?" is a point-in-time market judgement (the USDC vs USDT vs DAI comparison answers that).
 A treasury policy is the durable framework that survives any single asset's changing standing.
-The recurring failure is treating the pick as the policy — and discovering, during a depeg, that there was no framework at all.
+The recurring failure is treating the pick as the policy, then discovering during a depeg that there was no framework at all.

 The components